 If you’re in pain, dizzy, bleeding, bruised, experiencing numbness or nausea, or you’re having trouble breathing, you may be seriously injured.
-When the paramedics arrive do not refuse medical assistance.
-Let the paramedics evaluate you and determine whether your injuries are serious enough to require transporting you to the local emergency room.
+Do not refuse medical assistance.
+Let the paramedics examine you and decide if they should transport you to the local emergency room.

 Some injuries like swelling, strains, and sprains to tendons, ligaments, and muscles, can take several hours or even days before symptoms are manifested.

-Note: Seeking medical attention promptly after a car accident can be crucial in the pursuit of your personal injury claim.
-The longer you wait after an accident to seek medical attention, the greater the probability the insurance company will deny your claim, taking the position that your injuries occurred from an entirely separate event.
+Note: Seeking prompt medical attention after a car accident can be crucial to the success of your personal injury claim.
+The longer you wait to seek medical attention, the greater the probability the insurance company will deny your claim, taking the position that your injuries were not caused by the accident. .

-If you’ve been injured in a New York car accident and you are physically unable to immediately contact the police to report the accident, you can wait until you’re physically able to do so.
+If you’ve been injured in a New York car accident and are physically unable to immediately contact the police, you can wait until you’re physically able to report the accident.
 Waiting until you’re physically able will not violate New York law.

-New York State law does not require drivers involved in car accidents to render assistance to those who may have been injured.
-However, common sense dictates helping comfort the injured is the right thing to do.
+New York doesn’t require drivers involved in car accidents to render assistance to those who may have been injured.
+However, common sense dictates helping the injured is the right thing to do.

 Yes.
-If a New York car accident results in injuries, a person who “voluntarily and without expectation of monetary compensation” renders first aid to a person who is unconscious or injured, they will not be liable for damages or injuries sustained by the injured person.
+Anyone who “voluntarily and without expectation of monetary compensation” renders first aid to an injured or unconscious car accident victim will not be held liable for the help given to the injured person.

-If you hit a dog, cat, horse, or cattle, you must stop immediately at the scene.
-You’re required to take “reasonable and appropriate action” so that the animal may have necessary medical attention.
-You must also promptly report the accident to the owner of the animal.
-If you can’t locate the owner, you must report the accident to the nearest police station.
+If you hit a domestic animal, stop immediately and try to locate the owner.
+You’re also required to take “reasonable and appropriate action” to ensure necessary attention for the animal.
+If you can’t locate the owner, report the accident to the local police.

-There are certain situations where you’re required by New York law to file an accident report.
-If you’re involved in a car accident which resulted in injuries to any person or where the damage to property is in excess of $1,000, you must file a report.
-This report needs to be sent to the New York State Department of Motor Vehicles within 10 days.
+If you’re involved in a New York car accident which resulted in injuries to any person or damage to property is in excess of $1,000, you must file a report with the New York State Department of Motor Vehicles within 10 days.